 Why you should attend

-GLPs are not enforceable by law.
+GLPs are enforceable by law.
 They do not include manufacturing of product.
 GLPS are for non-clinical laboratory studies in which tests article are studied in test system under laboratory conditions to determine their safety.
 This does not include studies utilizing human subjects, or clinical studies, or field trials on animals.

 - What are Good Laboratory Practices

 - What is the objective of GLPs and how are they associated with GMPs and SOPs

 - Consequences of noncompliance

 - Disqualification and reinstatement

 - Quality Assurance Personnel